Industry News

 How to improve collaboration and team productivity

 When working methods are not regularly updated, teams accumulate repetitive tasks.
-This slows down content production.
+This slows content production.

-Analysing existing processes makes it possible to put in place more effective working methods.
+Analysing existing processes makes it possible to put in place more efficient working methods.

-Workflow optimisation also makes it possible to reduce costs and improve overall team performance.
+Optimising workflows also makes it possible to reduce costs and improve the overall performance of teams.

-13. Tools not well suited to creative teams
+13. Tools that are not suited to creative teams

 General-purpose solutions are not always designed to meet the needs of creative teams.
 They do not take workflow or approval management into account.

-Using a specialised solution improves project management and structures working methods.
+Using a specialised solution makes it possible to improve project management and structure working methods.

-These tools enable the project manager to implement a clearer and more effective organisation.
+These tools allow the project manager to implement a clearer and more efficient organisation.

 Structuring projects with a collaborative platform: Smartevo